ayumi-cloud/sc-legal-module/README.md

 ### CSP issue with consent banner 💊

-If you have a CSP policy running on the page with the consent banner, you may see the following error message:
+If you have a CSP policy running on the page with the consent banner, you may see the following error message when pressing the buttons to either `accept`, `decline` or `dismiss` the consent:

 ```
 Refused to send form data to because it violates the following Content Security Policy directive: "form-action 'none'".